How To Wear A Bodycon Or Bandage Dress

 Try out these fantastic ideas and start wearing your bandage dresses during the day.
 You'll have a whole new expanse to your daytime wardrobe by following these tips.

 How To Match Your Dress With A Coat

 Your coat needs to enhance and not hide your dress or add unnecessary pounds to your silhouette.
 The trick is to choose one that boasts a flattering cut and draws attention to the curves you are trying to show off.

 Types of Jackets and Coats

 Cropped Jackets.
 Wearing a short shrug coat or cropped jacket over a bandage dress is a relatively foolproof solution.
 A cropped jacket is one that ends at or above your natural waistline.
 By keeping the coat unbuttoned or unzipped, you create a flattering vertical line that runs down the front of your body.

-For informal events or when you are in an adventurous mood, opt for cropped leather jackets, boleros, denim jackets or similar.
-For more formal events try a cropped, fitted blazer.
-Ensure that these choices fit you like a glove, especially at the shoulders and sleeves to get the maximum impact.
+For informal events or when you are in an adventurous mood, opt for cropped leather jackets, boleros, denim jackets, or similar.
+For more formal occasions, try a cropped, fitted blazer.
+Ensure that these choices fit you like a glove, especially at the shoulders and sleeves, to get the maximum impact.